 (c) Land obtained on lease for construction of projects and / or administrative offices.

-(d) Vehicles on operating leases generally for a period of 1 to 2 years and such leases are not noncancellable.
+(d) Vehicles under cancellable operating leases generally for a period of 1 to 2 years.

-17.2 The Board of Directors of the Company in its meeting held on September 24, 2021 has approved the proposal to initiate the process of merger of Jalpower Corporation Limited (a wholly owned subsidiary of NHPC Limited) with NHPC Limited as per applicable provisions of the Companies Act, 2013.
+17.1 The Board of Directors of the Company in its meeting held on September 24, 2021 has approved the proposal to initiate the process of merger of Jalpower Corporation Limited (a wholly owned subsidiary of NHPC Limited) with NHPC Limited as per applicable provisions of the Companies Act, 2013.
 Approval of the Ministry of Power, Government of India has been conveyed on 26th April, 2023.
-Application for approval of the Scheme of Merger/ Amalgamation of shall be filed before the Ministry of Corporate Affairs (MCA) in due course.
+NHPC and JPCL have filed 1st motion application with MCA on February 08, 2024 for the said merger.
+The Ministry of Corporate Affairs (MCA) conducted the first Hearing on April 30, 2025.

-Further, seven CGUs of the Company and two CGUs of one of the subsidiaries were assessed for impairment as on 31st March, 2023.
-The CGUs of the Company were selected based on criteria like capital cost per MW, tariff, etc. and include the two major construction projects of the Company, one Renewable Energy Generation Station and the four most recently commissioned Power Stations over 100 MW capacity.
+Further, Eight CGUs of the Company and CGUs of the subsidiaries were assessed for impairment as on 31st March, 2025.
+The CGUs of the Company were selected based on criteria like capital cost per MW, tariff, etc. and include the two major construction projects of the Company, one Renewable Energy Generation Station and the five most recently commissioned Power Stations over 100 MW capacity.
 Regulatory Deferral Account balances to be recovered in future through tariff as part of capital cost recognised in one of the CGUs has also been considered along with the carrying amount of the CGU for impairment assessment.
-In respect of the subsidiary, both the operating power stations have been considered for impairment assessment.
+In respect of the subsidiaries, all operating power stations and projects under construction have been considered for impairment assessment.

 The impairment analysis was carried out on the basis of value-in-use calculation by measuring the recoverable amount of the CGUs as per cash flow projections based on the applicable CERC Tariff Regulations adjusted for the risks specific to each CGU and a pre-tax discount rate arrived at on the basis of the Capital Asset Pricing Model that reflects market assessments of the time value of money.

-Further, there exists no impairment in respect of the Projects / Power Stations of the company and its subsidiaries tested for impairment during FY 2022-23.
+During the previous year, there was no impairment in respect of the Projects / Power Stations of the company and its investment in subsidiaries, except for impairment of investment in National High Power Test Laboratory Pvt.
+Ltd. amounting to ' 6.08 crore.

 19. As per Hydro Policy 2008, 100 units of electricity is to be provided to each Project Affected Family (PAF) notified by the State Government for a period of 10 years from the date of commissioning of a project.
 Notification by the respective State Governments regarding PAFs is yet to be made.
 Since the electricity to be provided to the PAFs is to be deducted from free power to the State Government, there shall not be any impact on the profit of the Company.